 Every once in a while, TREAT YOURSELF!
 Everyone has different obligations and goals and worries they are dealing with every day.
 Why not reward yourself periodically for all your hard work?

 Speaking of, a great way to “treat yourself” is with a My Little Mascara Club subscription!

 My Little Mascara Club launched in the spring of 2020 with The Best Little Mascara Ever.
-It’s one formula living up to its name spreading happiness from lash to lash with natural ingredients replacing gluten, parabens, mineral oil, beeswax, and paraffins.
+It’s one formula living up to its name spreading happiness from lash to lash with natural ingredients replacing gluten, parabens, beeswax, and paraffins.
 Our product is healthier because it comes in a smaller tube that lasts less than the FDA recommended 3-month expiration.
 It’s practical because it won’t dry out and get clumpy before it’s empty.
 It’s less waste and it’s easier to apply because the shorter wand gives more control.
 Having the hand closer to the eye provides more steadiness, and better angles for longer, fuller looking lashes.

 Besides the fact that we offer an amazing product, one of the best parts of your new subscription is the surprise Happy Gift that comes with it.

 - Multitasking diminishes the quality of your work.